interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 </center>

 There are several controls on the righthand side of the playground.
 These are
 * Engine - GPT-3 comes in 4 different sized models.
-The models as the model sizes increase, so does their quality and their cost.
+As the model sizes increase, so does their quality and their cost.
 They go in alphabetical order from smallest to largest.
 1. Ada - smallest, least costly model.
-2. Baddage
+2. Babbage
-3. Currie
+3. Curie
 4. Davinci - highest quality and highest cost model.
 * Response length - what's the maximum length (in tokens) that the model will output?
 * Stop sequence - you can specify what tokens should cause the model to stop generating.
 You can use the newline character, or any special sequence that you designate.
-* Show probabilities - allows you to highlight the tokens giving them different colors for how probable the models thinks they are.
+* Show probabilities - allows you to highlight the tokens giving them different colors for how probable the models think they are.
 * Temperature and Top P sampling - control how the model samples tokens from its distribution.
 1. Setting Temperature to 0 will cause the model to produce the highest probablitity output.
 Setting it closer to 1 will increase its propensity to create more diverse output.
 2. Top P sampling controls the nucleus sampling, where the model samples from only the top of the distribution.